Best Online Engineering Programs in Winston-Salem, NC (2026)

 Closest Engineering Schools to Winston-Salem

-The five accredited institutions below are the closest options indexed in our directory that offer engineering programs.
+The 10 accredited institutions below are the closest among the 52 schools in our directory that offer engineering programs near Winston-Salem.
 Distances are calculated from Winston-Salem city center.

 SchoolCityDistanceTuitionOnline

-Forsyth Technical Community CollegeWinston-Salem, NC2.3 miContact school for pricing
+Forsyth Technical Community CollegeWinston-Salem, NC2.5 miContact school for pricing

-Davidson-Davie Community CollegeThomasville, NC16.9 miContact school for pricing
+Davidson-Davie Community CollegeThomasville, NC17.0 miContact school for pricing

-Guilford Technical Community CollegeJamestown, NC20.5 miContact school for pricing
+Guilford Technical Community CollegeJamestown, NC20.3 miContact school for pricing

-North Carolina A & T State UniversityGreensboro, NC27.4 miContact school for pricing
+North Carolina A & T State UniversityGreensboro, NC27.3 miContact school for pricing

 Source: IPEDS / College Scorecard (2023 cohort).
 Browse all North Carolina schools on the North Carolina engineering page.